Updated Jan. 26, 2018

-Montreal-born anthropologist Lionel Tiger, 72, best known for coining the phrase “male bonding,” has long been interested in bridging the gap between the natural and social sciences.
-In his latest work, co-authored with psychiatrist Michael McGuire, Tiger enters into the new field known as the cognitive science of religion.
-In God’s Brain, Tiger and McGuire argue that religious practice “brainsoothes”—alleviates the sharp edges of the human experience—far more than any other human activity.
+Montreal-born anthropologist Lionel Tiger, best known for coining the phrase “male bonding,” has long been interested in bridging the gap between the natural and social sciences.
+In 2010, Tiger entered into the field known as the cognitive science of religion and co-authored, with psychiatrist Michael McGuire, In God’s Brain.
+Tiger and McGuire argue that religious practice “brainsoothes”—alleviates the sharp edges of the human experience—far more than any other human activity.

 Q: What do you mean by God’s brain?

 A: One has to assume that religion was the creation of something and it’s not the elbow, it’s not the knee, it’s the brain.
 Or that the brain is the vehicle.
 What we’ve asserted is that people who believe in God essentially believe in a process that’s in God’s ownership, that is to say the brain itself.
 Our principal concern was trying to understand why this very strange behavioural syndrome recurs so consistently in so many communities with such regularity, complexity, often ferocity, but usually elegance and warmth.